Moscow dashes Trump’s hope of quick peace deal after rejecting European proposal

 In return, Kyiv must give up on its Nato ambitions and European allies agree not to station troops in Ukraine, rebuffing British-led plans to deploy international peacekeepers.

-Ukraine will be reduced to Russia’s “tethered goat” if Trump’s peace plan is implemented, according to a former head of MI6.
+Ukraine would be reduced to Russia’s “tethered goat” if Trump’s peace plan is implemented, according to a former head of MI6.

 Join our commenting forum